playermissile/dli_tutorial/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 DLIs can really be thought of as a way for your program to be told when a
-certain display list command is reached.
+certain display list insltruction is reached.
 Apart from the setup and teardown of
 the DLI subroutine itself and some timing limitations discussed in the next
 section, arbitrary code can be executed in a DLI.